SamuelG-exe/ticTacToeChallenge/README.md

 # TicTacToe

 ## Description
-The game of TicTacToe against a bot run in termanal.
-Implimented as part of a coding challenge issued by BYU OIT
+The game of TicTacToe against a bot runs in the terminal.
+Implemented as part of a coding challenge issued by BYU OIT

-Time spent: 3:52
+Time spent: 3:52 (includes learning how to make a Java executable, full test suite, and code.)